callstack/rspress-theme/packages/theme/README.md

 ### Adding the `Alliance No. 2 Font`

 The theme uses **Alliance No. 2** as the header font family.
 This is a licensed font that can only be used with Callstack projects.
+This font is already configured and included with the theme—no additional setup is required.

-Alternatively, you can point to a different header font - see [Replacing the Alliance No. 2 Font](#replacing-the-alliance-no-2-font) for more details.
+If you want to use a different header font instead, see [Replacing the Alliance No. 2 Font](#replacing-the-alliance-no-2-font) for instructions.

 ## Usage